Frequently Asked Questions FAQs

 The chest is designed so that you do not need any specific training to use it.
 However we would encourage all users to have completed a Senior First Aid Certificate and there are many aspects of managing the chest, as a custodian, about which you should be clear.
 We have a dedicated Medical Chest Officer who is available to provide comprehensive advice to chest custodians by telephone, or personally if you are able to visit our Jandakot base.

-Our doctors and nurses can provide guidance on use of the chest at some clinic sites, or the RFDS “On the Road” program staff can assist you in certain regions.
+Our doctors and nurses can provide guidance on use of the chest at some clinic sites.
 We would encourage you to speak to the Medical Chest Officer in the first instance.

 We also have a brief demonstration online e-Learning package you can view which outlines your responsibilities for Medical Chest Management.